papa-fish/plus-ultra-deck-management/README.md

 ## Getting Started

-To get started with the MHA CCG Card Management Website, follow these steps:
+To get started with the Plus Ultra Deck Management, follow these steps:

 1. Click the login button on the nav bar to login, otherwise follow the link to sign up.
 2. Navigate yourself to the home page and use the expansive filtering options.